6745/Replacement-Cyclon-Technika-Reader/README.md

 # Cloned-Dongle-Technika-Reader
 Writes to a file the 20 digits stored in block 1 and 2.

-# THIS IS A WAVE PASS READER!
+THIS IS A WAVE PASS READER!
 DO NOT USE AS A SLOT READER!

+TECHNIKA 2 3 AND CYCLON CARDS WORK WITHOUT CONVERTING THEM TO T3!

 this should work on real cabs using the CARDEMU from sows.(untested)